-- Responses to requests for information from private proponents taking longer than anticipated. - Unsatisfactory/insufficient information being provided by private proponents either at pre-Gateway or post-Gateway (under the current gateway process). - Proponents not taking on initial advice provided as part of the scoping / pre-lodgement phase. - Requests from the community and elected members for extensions of exhibition periods, due to the substantial nature of many proposals. - Delays in reporting to Council, due to changes in meeting schedules. - Delays with gateway assessment and determination. - Delays in receiving responses from State Agencies.
+- Responses to requests for information from private proponents taking longer than anticipated, - Unsatisfactory or insufficient information being provided by private proponents either at pre-Gateway or post-Gateway (under the current gateway process), - Proponents not taking on initial advice provided as part of the scoping or pre-lodgement phase, - Requests from the community and elected members for extensions of exhibition periods, due to the substantial nature of many proposals, - Delays in reporting to Council, due to changes in meeting schedules, - Delays with gateway assessment and determination, - Delays in receiving responses from State Agencies.

-Council does not support restrictive timeframes placed on these processes which, if not abided by may result in a penalty for Council and the proposed timeframes do not allow enough consideration to the varied resourcing across different LGAs, the nature of public exhibition and reporting these matters to decision makers, alongside other abovementioned issues.
+SSROC does not support restrictive timeframes placed on these processes which, if not met, could result in a penalty for Council.
+Furthermore, the proposed timeframes do not allow enough consideration of the varied resourcing across different LGAs, the nature of public exhibition and reporting these matters to decision makers, as well as other abovementioned issues.

 The lack of resourcing in smaller councils may mean that strategic planning staff are consistently delaying strategic planning projects to meet deadlines for reactive spot rezonings.
-This would be particularly acute when councils update their LSPS and associated strategic studies every five years in response to the GSC District Plans, or as required in order to implement NSW Government reform packages.
+This would be particularly acute when Councils update their LSPS and associated strategic studies every five years in response to the GSC District Plans, or as required in order to implement NSW Government reform packages.

-Should the DPE reconsider and provide the above timeframes (or revised, more appropriate timeframes) as guiding timeframes in which stakeholders should work towards (without an on-the-clock/stop-the-clock approach) Council would consider this approach more favourable.
-Alternatively, the DPE may consider stop the clock provisions where both the Council and developer agree it is appropriate.
+SSROC urges the DPE to reconsider and provide guiding timeframes that stakeholders should work towards, Alternatively, the DPE should consider stop-the-clock provisions where both the Council and developer agree it is appropriate.

-4. New Roles
+5 New Roles